How defibrillators work explained simply

 From a physics point of view, we are not interested in the happy couples (i.e. where a negative charge is together with a positive charge).
 These “happy couples” (shown in grey below) are for the moment stable.
 What interests us are only the charges that do not have a partner (i.e. the ones who are lonely and are desperate for a partner, shown below with hearts).
 It is these single “available” charges that are active in electrical circuits.

 Now let us understand what we mean when we refer to the “charge” of a metal plate of a capacitor.
 Shown below is one metal plate of a capacitor.
 I have drawn this plate as a very thick one as this will help me to explain things better.
 A metal plate of a capacitor can have no charge, be positively charged, or be negatively charged.
 Let us first start by seeing a metal plate with “no charge”.
 Such a plate has an equal number of positive and negative charges inside it.
 Being “romantic”, these charges form “couples” and therefore there are no extra positive or negative charges left.
 As mentioned before, in physics, we are only interested in extra positive or negative charges.
 When we refer to the “charge ” of a metal plate, we are actually referring to how many extra “free” positive or negative charges are there.
-Since the metal capacitor plate in example below has no extra charges, we can say that this plate has “no charge”.
+Since the metal capacitor plate in the example below has no extra charges, we can say that this plate has “no charge”.

 Let us now make a capacitor by putting another metal plate next to the plate we saw before.
 Since this new metal plate also has no extra charges, we can also say that it has “no charge”.